 The longest I have stored and used a batch is for about three weeks.

 The olive oil I used for this recipe is the extra light variety by Borges.
 Borges are olive oil producers and exporters from Spain and have recently launched their products in India.
 I was contacted for trying out their sample packs a month back.
 The sample pack consisted of 250ml each of extra virgin olive oil, pure olive oil and extra light olive oil.

 Extra light olive oil is recommended for frying, roasting and baking as it has a very light flavour and does not overpower or mask the flavours of other ingredients.
-I do not generally accept product reviews but an offer from Borges seemed irresistible as they are reputed.
-I am happy to say that the oil did not disappoint me.
 I use the extra virgin oil in salads and on top of breads and we love the flavour.
 I have used the extra light version in India dishes such as dal and aloo-gobhi as well, and there was absolutely no difference!